-The sizes of the photographic grids and the cells determined the maximum and minimum of spatial scales at which interspecific distributions and intraspecific associations would be detected.
-Thus, , in combination with the observed densities and community structure at this scale, determined the included morphotypes and detectable network interactions.
+The sizes of the photographic grids and the cells determined the maximum and minimum of spatial scales at which interspecific distributions and intraspecific associations would be detected; the number of grid cells was a balance between having sufficient available data per cell, and sufficient cells for analysis.
+Thus, our analyses would not detect within-cell (<100 m) patchiness and aggregations, nor non-random behaviour which occurs over the kilometre scales of the fine-scale transects.
+Patchiness and aggregations that occur between 100 m and 1 km could be detected.
+These limitations, in combination with the observed densities and community structure at this scale, determined the included morphotypes and detectable network interactions.